jlwalkerlg/jwmvc/README.md

 ### Libraries

 #### Form Validation
 JWMVC features a form validation library for easily validating form inputs.
-The core controller features a `Controller::validate()` method which accepts a the model instance to validate as the first argument, and an associative array of validation rules as the second argument.
+The core controller features a `Controller::validate()` method which an associative array of validation rules to run against the $_POST and $FILES superglobals.

 If validations fail, the user is automatically redirected back to the form and the both the validation error messages and the form values themselves are stored in the session, allowing them to be captured by the controller which displays the form.
 This redirection allows the developer to maintain a RESTful routing convention, while displaying form errors and re-displaying invalid input if required.